radius-project/docs/docs/content/concepts/faq/index.md

 Similar to how you can define Azure resources in Bicep, you can define Radius resources in Bicep.

 Radius currently uses a temporary fork of Bicep to add support for the Radius resources, but work is underway to merge extensibility support into the main Bicep repo and eliminate the need for a fork.

+Teams building or migrating applications on Radius can use Bicep to model their application and deploy to Kubernetes today, as well as future platforms, including serverless platforms.

 ### How does Radius compare to Terraform?